sav-che/TL-2/Authors/Bayer, August {std. Aug. Bayer}.md

-> [!cite] BHL link: this entry starts at [page 396](https://www.biodiversitylibrary.org/item/103858#page/408/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 396](https://www.biodiversitylibrary.org/page/33265123) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Bayer, August (1882-1942), Czecho-slovak botanist, originally in Prague, lecturer in botany at the Agricultural University in Brno, professor and director of the Botanical Garden of Masaryk University, Brno, 1938-1942, died 23 Feb 1942 in the concentration camp Mauthausen. (*Aug.
-Bayer*).
+Bayer, August (1882-1942), Czecho-slovak botanist, originally in Prague, lecturer in botany at the Agricultural University in Brno, professor and director of the Botanical Garden of Masaryk University, Brno, 1938-1942, died 23 Feb 1942 in the concentration camp Mauthausen.
+**Abbreviated name**: *Aug.
+Bayer*

 #### Herbarium and types